objcio/articles/2014-08-11-playgrounds-rapid-prototyping.md

     let sineWave = (0..<sineArraySize).map {
         amplitude1 * sin(2.0 * M_PI / Double(sineArraySize) * Double($0) * frequency1 + phase1)
     }

+For later use in the FFT, our starting waveform array sizes need to be powers of two.
+Adjusting the sineArraySize to values like 32, 128, or 256 will vary the resolution of the graphs presented later, but won't change the fundamental results of the calculations.

 To plot our waveforms, we'll use the new XCPlayground framework (which needs to be imported first) and the following helper function: